bjornmeansbear/lectureScripts/ClimateDesigners.md

 Climate Designers is a global hub for designers and creative professionals from all industries, committed to using their creative skills for climate action.
 The Climate designer community brings together design practitioners of all kinds to share and master the best new climate action practices.
 Climate Designers' vision is to empower every single designer to feel confident in taking on our climate crisis.

-## So, what is a climate designer really?
+## For real, what is a climate designer

 Climate Designers is for anyone of any age, any skill level, any amount of time in the field.